Melanoma - Prevention

 • Deep-sea fish rich in Omega-3 fatty acids (salmon, mackerel)

-• Vitamin D and folic acid supplements (follow physician's recommended dosage)
+• Vitamin D and folate supplements (following medical advice on dosage)

-Excessive intake of animal fats and refined sugars may weaken the skin's repair mechanisms.
-It is advised to adjust dietary composition to: 60% phytochemical sources, 20% high-quality proteins, 20% whole grains, and to avoid chemical additives in processed foods.
+Excessive intake of animal fats and refined sugars may impair skin repair mechanisms.
+It is recommended to adjust the diet to include: 60% phytochemicals, 20% high-quality proteins, and 20% whole grains, while avoiding chemical additives in processed foods.

 Some herbal supplements may enhance protective effects but should be used under medical supervision.
-The combination of vitamins C and E has been shown to enhance skin cell repair capabilities.
-It is necessary to avoid excessive intake of supplements containing photosensitive ingredients (such as St. John's Wort), as these substances may exacerbate UV damage.
+The combination of vitamins C and E has been proven to boost skin cell repair capacity.
+Avoid excessive intake of photosensitizing supplements (such as St. John’s Wort), which can exacerbate UV damage.

-Regular exercise can enhance the immune system's ability to monitor abnormal cells, but skin protection during exercise is essential.
+Regular exercise can enhance immune surveillance against abnormal cells, but skin protection during activity is essential.
 Recommendations include:

-• Schedule outdoor exercise in the early morning or late evening
+• Scheduling outdoor exercise in the early morning or evening

-• Use waterproof sunscreen and reapply every hour
+• Using waterproof sunscreens and reapplying every hour

-High-intensity interval training (HIIT) has been shown to enhance natural killer cell activity, but the skin should be cleaned immediately after exercise and monitored for signs of sunburn.
-When swimming, it is recommended to use waterproof sunscreen and rinse off immediately after getting out of the water, followed by reapplication.
+High-intensity interval training (HIIT) has been shown to increase natural killer cell activity.
+After exercise, it is important to wash the skin immediately and monitor for signs of sunburn.
+When swimming, use waterproof sunscreens and rinse immediately after getting out of the water, then reapply.

 Regular Screening